Face Rating: What Does Your Score Actually Mean?

 Beyond the Numbers

-The most attractive people are often those who carry themselves with confidence and express their authentic selves.
-No algorithm can measure charisma, kindness, or the sparkle in your eye when you smile.
+The people we find most attractive are often the ones who carry themselves with confidence and feel at home in their own skin.
+No tool can measure charm, a kind heart, or the spark in your eye when you smile.
+Those traits grow from how you treat yourself and others, not from a chart.

 Ready to Try It Yourself?